IMS-Network/Andrada-City/README.md

 [Website](https://fivem-web.ims-network.net)\
 [Legal Information](https://legal.ims-network.net)
 ## Legal Information ⚖
-we try to credit everyone for their amazing work!\
+We try to credit everyone for their amazing work!\
-on this repository, you can find all the opensource code that powers our FiveM city\
+On this repository, you can find all the opensource code that powers our FiveM city\
-Andrada City also uses paid licensed code and we give credit to those developers on our copyright website\
+Andrada City also uses paid licensed code and we give credit to those developers on our copyright website
-> **Note**
+> **Note**\
 > The website backend code is also opensource so if any developer wants to fix issues on his page [click here](https://github.com/IMS-Network/IMS-Copyrights)

 ### [Copyright Website](https://open-source.ims-network.org/tags/fivem/)
+> **Warning**
+> While we try to give credit to everyone if you have any disputes with us using your code in our Grand Theft Auto V FiveM Modifed server please reach out at legal@ims-network.net